jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-In closing, if I really had to summarize the experience of programming with Reason, I would say
+In closing, if I really had to summarize the experience of programming with this language, I would say

 :::